When I first became interested in my physique and trying to bulk up a bit, I didn’t know where to start, and I’m pretty sure I’m not only one.

 For my bet, I’d recommend a dosage of Muscleform Micropure Creatine.

-There are no secret pills to gain mass.
+There are no secret pills to gain mass (well, there are but they’re illegal).

 It’s a simple case of getting more good calories into your diet.